DillonSteyl/SCIE1000/Week 10/mod_1.md

 Any number `a` that can be evenly divided by another number `b`, will have `a%b` equal to 0.

-**Task:** Write a program that takes a single number as input, and prints ("This is a happy number.") if divisible by 7, ("Close enough.") if its remainder when divided by 7 is 6, and prints ("This is a sad number.") otherwise.
+**Task:** Write a program that takes a single number as input from the user, and prints ("This is a happy number.") if divisible by 7, ("Close enough.") if its remainder when divided by 7 is 6, and prints ("This is a sad number.") otherwise.

 ## Solution